Six Ways to Reduce Equipment Downtime

 A CMMS solves these issues by giving you a single database to store all the details about your equipment and its maintenance.
 That way, anyone can access it at any time.
 The search for a missing form, spreadsheet or combing through a never-ending email chain can be eliminated.

 Everyone knows one of the keys to reducing downtime is making sure that your equipment gets the preventative maintenance (PM) it needs.
 Like people need to go to the doctor for checkups, machines also need regular tune-ups.
-A CMMS helps you remember your equipment’s important check-ups.
+An equipment management system helps you remember your equipment’s important check-ups.
 Instead of using paper and pencil or spreadsheet to track these things, you can set up a record in the system.
 When you choose the due date, the CMMS will automatically let your team know when there is a task for them to take care of.
 The CMMS will also send out reminders.

 For preventative maintenance(PM) to be successful, the maintenance must be done the same way every time.
 Even if you carefully train your employees, they still may forget things from time to time.
 A CMMS lets you store PM task checklists, so they are always available.
 When the PM checklists are right in front of a technician, there is no reason for them to miss a step.